voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 ## Proxy

 `installProxy` adds a new content script: [`src/proxy.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/proxy.js).
-Unlike the two initial content scripts that are declared on the `manifest.json` file and are executed on every page load, this one is dynamically added using the [`chrome.tabs.executeScript` API](https://developer.chrome.com/extensions/tabs#method-executeScript).
+Unlike the two initial content scripts that are declared on the `manifest.json` file and are executed on every page load, this one is dynamically added using the [`chrome.tabs.executeScript` API](https://developer.chrome.com/extensions/tabs#method-executeScript) under the condition we saw earlier.
 Let's analyze what's this `proxy.js` content script is about:

 ```js
 // shell-chrome/src/proxy.js